-- "1.
-Information provided by the taxpayer to the commissioner prior to the date of such agreement was inaccurate or incomplete; - "2.
-The taxpayer fails to pay any installment at the time such installment payment is due under such agreement; - "3.
-The taxpayer fails to pay any other tax liability due the department at the time such liability is due, unless the taxpayer has appealed such other liability pursuant to the terms of this chapter; - "4.
-The financial condition of the taxpayer has significantly changed; - "5.
-The taxpayer fails to provide a financial condition update as requested by the commissioner; or

-"6.
-The commissioner believes that collection of any tax to which an agreement under this provision relates is in jeopardy.

-- "c.
-The commissioner shall have sole authority or discretion to enter into or amend, modify, or terminate any installment payment agreement provided for herein.
-The commissioner shall promulgate regulations necessary for the implementation of this provision. - "(c) Department failure to comply with this section.
+1 "1.
+Information provided by the taxpayer to the 2 commissioner prior to the date of such agreement was 3 inaccurate or incomplete; 4 "2.
+The taxpayer fails to pay any installment at the 5 time such installment payment is due under such agreement; 6 "3.
+The taxpayer fails to pay any other tax 7 liability due the department at the time such liability is 8 due, unless the taxpayer has appealed such other liability 9 pursuant to the terms of this chapter; 10 "4.
+The financial condition of the taxpayer has 11 significantly changed; 12 "5.
+The taxpayer fails to provide a financial 13 condition update as requested by the commissioner; or 14 "6.
+The commissioner believes that collection of any 15 tax to which an agreement under this provision relates is in 16 jeopardy.
+17 "c.
+The commissioner shall have sole authority or 18 discretion to enter into or amend, modify, or terminate any 19 installment payment agreement provided for herein.
+The 20 commissioner shall promulgate regulations necessary for the 21 implementation of this provision.
+22 "d.
+Any self-administered county or municipality or 23 any private examining or collecting firm shall have the same 24 authority as provided to the commissioner by this subdivision 25 relating to installment payments with respect to taxes administered or collected by the self-administered county, or municipality or the private examining or collecting firm.

+"(c) Department failure to comply with this section.
 The failure of the department to comply with any provision of this section shall not prohibit the department from assessing any tax as provided in this chapter, nor excuse the taxpayer from timely complying with any time limitations under this chapter.
-However, if the department fails to substantially comply with the provisions of this section, the commissioner shall, upon application by the taxpayer or other good cause shown, abate any penalties otherwise arising from the examination or assessment. - "(d) Abatement of penalty.
+However, if the department fails to substantially comply with the provisions of this section, the commissioner shall, upon application by the taxpayer or other good cause shown, abate any penalties otherwise arising from the examination or assessment.

+"(d) Abatement of penalty.
 The department shall abate any penalty attributable to erroneous written advice furnished to a taxpayer by an employee of the department.
 However, this section shall apply only if the department employee provided the written advice in good faith while acting in his or her official capacity, the written advice was reasonably relied on by the taxpayer and was in response to a specific written request of the taxpayer, and the penalty did not result from the taxpayer's failure to provide adequate or accurate information.